Burnden Way

 75

-Tickets for disabled supporters are available in both the North Stand Lower and the West Stand Lower tier.
-It is also possible to watch the matches behind glass in the Duke of Lancaster's Regiment Suite, situated on Level 2 of the stadium, in between the North and East stand.
+Bolton Wanderers also offer the opportunity to watch the matches behind glass, out of the elements, in our UK Healthcare Suite, situated on Level 2 of the stadium, in between the North and East stand.

 Number of easy access and amenity seats